Integralist/integralist.co.uk/content/posts/key-architecture.md

 Just a quick post to cover the key architecture I'm using currently.
 I'm very interested to know how others are doing things in the hope that I can improve the security of my setup.

+> [!NOTE]
-> Note: I'm not a security paranoia nut, so I'm not looking for the most concrete solution.
+> I'm not a security paranoia nut, so I'm not looking for the most concrete solution.
 But definitely want to be sure I'm not missing anything obvious either

 ## Visual